 Kevin is hired by Rutgers University in New Brunswick, New Jersey, and — settled once again — begins dreaming of bringing R4R back to life — now in his home state.
 As director of online learning at Rutgers, he wonders if there might be an online learning component to the project.
 Could participants receive college credit??

-Through connections at Rutgers-Newark, Kevin is introduced to Edwin “Chino” Ortiz, Chino’s brother, Carmelo, and their lifelong friend, Al-Tariq Witcher, co-founders of Returning Citizens Support Group (RCSG), an organization they started as a support network for returning citizens.
+Through connections at Rutgers-Newark, Kevin is introduced to Edwin “Chino” Ortiz, Chino’s brother, Carmelo, and their lifelong friend, Al-Tariq Witcher, co-founders of Returning Citizens Support Group (RCSG), an organization they founded as a support network for returning citizens.
 Between them, the three men had served a combined 80 years inside NJ state prisons!

 Chino, the executive director, is committed to “changing the narrative” about returning citizens so when he hears Kevin’s ideas, it’s a perfect match.
 Kevin begins attending RCSG’s weekly support group meeting, and dropping some seeds about R4R.
 And in the meantime, he’s looking for funding opportunities.